hotrungnhan/docker_postgres_fts_vietnamese/readme.md

 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)](https://github.com/hotrungnhan/docker_postgres_fts_vietnamese)
 [![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)](https://hub.docker.com/repository/docker/hotrungnhan/postgres)

-Please open github readme to have the latest guideline
+Make Vietnamese Great Again !!!
 # Vietnamese Full Text Search Dictionary for Postgres
+Due to lack of FTS support for vietnamese in postgres.
+I've make this project to archive it with by collect all the dictionary in the internet, prebuild it for fastest usage.

-Base on [postgres image](https://hub.docker.com/_/postgres).
-As an consequence, fts-image will share the same config and enviroment with postgres image.
+For more this image is base on [postgres image](https://hub.docker.com/_/postgres).
+As an consequence, fts-image will share the same config and enviroment with postgres, as well.

+> If you are in docker hub, open github to read the latest guideline
 # Getting Started
 ## Installation
 Docker image will share the same environment with postgres